gyrostable/alpha-testnet/README.md

 The first account holds many different tokens so we recommend importing this account to MetaMask using its private key.

-Then, in another terminal, deploy the contracts and export the deployment information using
+Then, in another terminal, deploy the contracts, export information and compile everything using

 ```
-yarn deploy
-yarn export
+yarn compile:full
 ```

 At this stage, the SDK should work properly, try running the tests following the instructions at: https://github.com/stablecoin-labs/gyro-sdk